A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

-In panel (b), the case with $n=5$ is presented.
-We can observe certain similarities with the previous case for $n=3$ populations.
+In panels {(d) - (e) - (f)}, where the case with $n=5$ is presented, we can observe certain similarities with the previous case for $n=3$ populations.
 In particular, the lower class appears to dominate in the long-term behavior, while the upper class shows an increasing trend relative to the other classes.
 It is noticeable that the 2nd, 3rd, and 4th functional subsystems exhibit a tendency towards particularly lower levels, contrasted by a significant and rapid growth of the lower class (indicated by the magenta-with-diamonds line) and a growth, albeit at a slower pace, of the upper class (green-with-triangles line).
 This behavior provides a more detailed representation of what was already observed in the case with $n=3$.
-In fact, a significant portion of the population transitions into the lower class, while individuals in the upper class consolidate their positions.
-The oscillatory pattern, similar to what is seen in the case with $n=3$, is still appreciable and is related again to the non-conservative rates \eqref{ParsMu2}.
-Again, the strongest oscillations concern the lower class, while they are considerably weaker for the other classes.
+In fact, a significant portion of the population transitions into the lower class, while individuals in the upper class consolidate their positions. {This tendency is confirmed by the values of $\Phi$ and $\Psi$ that in this case are given in the table below. }\\ The oscillatory pattern, similar to what is {observed} in the case with $n=3$, is still appreciable and is related again to the nonconservative rates \eqref{ParsMu2}. {However,} {in this case, the oscillations appear to be more damped, {suggesting} that the increased complexity of the model {offers a} better {representation of} reality.} Again, the strongest oscillations concern the lower class, while they are considerably weaker for the other classes.